flowtoolz/CheatSheets/Mac Cheat Sheet.md

 Here are the steps that worked for me on April 26 on macOS 13.3.1 without ever having updated or installed Ruby on that system before:

 1. Install [Homebrew](https://brew.sh):

     `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. Add the homebrew path to the environment variable "PATH" by adding this line to ~/.zshrc (necessary so that RVM will find Homebrew).
 Then restart your shell session (or terminal app):

     `export PATH="$PATH:/opt/homebrew/bin"`

 3. [Install RVM](https://stackoverflow.com/questions/38194032/how-can-i-update-ruby-version-2-0-0-to-the-latest-version-in-mac-os-x-v10-10-yo) (Ruby Version Manager), then restart your shell session (or terminal app):

     `curl -sSL https://raw.githubusercontent.com/rvm/rvm/master/binscripts/rvm-installer | bash -s stable`

 4. Install the latest version of Ruby:

     `rvm install ruby@latest`

 5. Select the latest Ruby version as the default version:

-    `rvm use ruby-3.0.0 --default` (replace "ruby-3.0.0" by your latest version)
+    `rvm use ruby-3.1.1 --default` (replace "ruby-3.1.1" by your latest version)

 6. [Update the RubyGems system software](https://stackoverflow.com/questions/60631953/warning-the-running-version-of-bundler-is-older-than-the-version-that-created-t) (was necessary to use cocoapods):

     `gem update —-system`

-7. Install specified gem dependencies (was necessary to use cocoapods):
+## Install Cocoapods

+1. After selecting a new Ruby version as described above, it is necessary to (re-)install Cocoapods, since Cocoapods is installed for each version of Ruby in a location like `/Users/<user name>/.rvm/rubies/ruby-3.1.1/bin/pod`:

+    `sudo gem install cocoapods`

+2. Before installing the cocoapods of a specific project, you may have to install its Ruby gems, assuming there is a `Gemfile` in the project folder.
+Run this within the project folder:

     `bundle install`

+3. Finally install the Cocoapods of the project (within the project folder, where the `Podfile`is):

+    `pod install`